Mary Robinson (poet): Later life and death

 Mary Robinson, who now lived separately from her husband, went on to have several love affairs, most notably with Banastre Tarleton, a soldier who had recently distinguished himself fighting in the American War of Independence.
 Prior to their relationship, Robinson had been having an affair with a man named Lord Malden.
-According to one account, Malden and Tarleton were betting men, and Malden was so confident in Robinson's loyalty to him, and believed that no man could ever take her from him.
+According to one account, Malden and Tarleton were betting men, and Malden was very confident of Robinson's loyalty to him, believing that no man could ever take her from him.
 As such, he made a bet of a thousand guineas that none of the men in his circle could seduce her.
-Unfortunately for Malden, Tarleton accepted the bet and swooped in to not only seduce Robinson, but establish a relationship that would last the next 15 years.
+Unfortunately for Malden, Robinson proved to be unfaithful and Tarleton who accepted the bet was able to seduce her, but they eventually establish a relationship that would last the next 15 years.
 This relationship, though rumoured to have started on a bet, saw Tarleton's rise in military rank and his concomitant political successes, Mary's own various illnesses, financial vicissitudes and the efforts of Tarleton's own family to end the relationship.
 They had no children, although Robinson had a miscarriage.
 However, in the end, Tarleton married Susan Bertie, an heiress and an illegitimate daughter of the young 4th Duke of Ancaster, and niece of his sisters Lady Willoughby de Eresby and Lady Cholmondeley.
 In 1783, Robinson suffered a mysterious illness that left her partially paralysed.
 Biographer Paula Byrne speculates that a streptococcal infection resulting from a miscarriage led to a severe rheumatic fever that left her disabled for the rest of her life.

 From the late 1780s, Robinson became distinguished for her poetry and was called "the English Sappho".
 In addition to poems, she wrote eight novels, three plays, feminist treatises, and an autobiographical manuscript that was incomplete at the time of her death.
 Like her contemporary Mary Wollstonecraft, she championed the rights of women and was an ardent supporter of the French Revolution.
-She died in poverty at Englefield Cottage, Englefield Green, Surrey, 26 December 1800, aged 44, having survived several years of ill health, and was survived by her daughter, Maria Elizabeth (1774-1818), who was also a published novelist.
+She died in poverty at Englefield Cottage, Englefield Green, Surrey, 26 December 1800, aged 44, having survived several years of ill health, and was survived by her daughter, Maria Elizabeth (1774–1818), who was also a published novelist.
 Administration of her estate was granted to her husband Thomas Robinson from whom she had long been separated and who in 1803 inherited a substantial estate from his half-brother William.
 One of Robinson's dying wishes was to see the rest of her works published.
 She tasked her daughter, Maria Robinson, with publishing most of these works.
 She also placed her Memoirs in the care of her daughter, insisting that she publish the work.
 Maria Robinson published Memoirs just a few months later.